 Are you allergic to your cat?
 Living with pet allergies can be a real bummer, especially if you already have some furry friends living with you.
 Learn how to get rid of cat dander and get back to spending time with your favourite feline companion, promoting the health of both your immune systems.

 Pet allergies can range from mild annoyances to life-threatening situations.
-The dander and saliva from just one pet can trigger some unpleasant reactions.
+The cat dander, skin cells, and saliva from just one cat can trigger some unpleasant reactions.
 While our tips can’t do anything to prevent the transfer from direct contact with a cat, they can help to eliminate a lot of the dander in your home that are worsening your allergy symptoms.

 If you love your cat too much to give her up despite allergies from exposure to cats, then check out these tips for reducing cat dander and limiting the effect your kitty has on your health.
 An allergy test is a great place to start because cat saliva and the cat allergen can trigger a runny, nose, watery eyes, and more intense symptoms in some.

 7 Ways to Get Rid of Cat Dander